 The Toolkit allows you to build your own interfaces and dashboards to be able to run models or embed the running of models in other applications to further control the processes undertaken.
 You gain access to the APIs that enable models to be re-run without re-generation and recompilation of models.
-These APIs are the basis for Enterprise, a pre-built working solution, that shows how the toolkit can be used to embed the running of models in a secure, structured, process-driven framework.
+These APIs are the basis for Process Manager, a pre-built working solution, that shows how the Toolkit can be used to embed the running of models in a secure, structured, process-driven framework.
 Collectively the APIs are known as the "Toolkit".

 - Removes the need to have a license for the users of the developed models.

 - Can be installed alongside other applications and used to build an automated production environment.